Hanfu in Components III: The Body

 Hanfu in Components III: The Body-3

 The shan is probably the simplest type of top you can find—think of it as a ru without a yao lan, with no connecting piece making up the waist of the piece.
 Instead it's made of the same piece of fabric top to bottom.
-While in modern times the character is often used to mean shirt or blouse, for hanfu, something can be a shan no if it's short or long: a shan that we would usually refer to as a top would be a //duan3 shan1/short shan, while something we would refer to as a dress or a robe that covers the entire body or most of the body would be a //chang2 shan1/long shan.
+While in modern times the character is often used to mean shirt or blouse, for hanfu, something can be a shan no matter if it's short or long: a shan that we would usually refer to as a top would be a //duan3 shan1/short shan, while something we would refer to as a dress or a that covers the entire body or most of the body would be a //chang2 shan1/long shan.
 Shan can come in all kinds of combinations of collars and sleeves, the defining characteristic of these is that they're made of a single layer of fabric.
-Otherwise, all kinds of tops and robes from the forward can be counted as shan.
+Otherwise, all kinds of tops and robes from the Tang dynasty forward can be counted as shan.

 Hanfu in Components III: The Body-4